-Guidance 3.4.6 Restrictions on taxonomy relationships [last updated: July 2021]
+Guidance 3.4.6 Restrictions on taxonomy relationships [last updated: July 2022]

-The presentation linkbase shall mirror the structure of the human-readable layer of the issuer's report.
-That means that a line item must only appear in the presentation linkbase if it is associated with a reported value in the year of reference (i.e. it must not appear, for example, if it was used in the past but it is no longer used) and that the order of elements in the extension taxonomy should be identical to the order in the human readable layer of the report.
+The presentation linkbase should mirror (to the extent possible) the structure of the human-readable layer of the issuer's report.
+That means that a line item should only appear in the presentation linkbase if it is associated with a reported value in the year of reference (i.e. it should not appear, for example, if it was used in the past but it is no longer used) and that the order of elements in the extension taxonomy should be identical (or close to identical) to the order in the human readable layer of the report.
 To the contrary, the labels defined in the extension taxonomy for existing IFRS concepts need not be identical to the line item used in the human readable layer of the report.

-Reportable (i.e. non-abstract) concepts that are not used for tagging the financial statements shall not be applied in presentation, calculation or definition (with exception of anchoring) linkbases of an issuer-specific extension taxonomy.
-Therefore, ESMA recommends that software firms include the following rules in their tools:
+Reportable (i.e. non-abstract) concepts that are not used for tagging the financial statements should not be applied in presentation, calculation or definition (with exception of anchoring) linkbases of an issuer-specific extension taxonomy.